deluxghost/MyWindows10Tweak/README.md

 ## Note

-The taskbar must be set on the top of the screen, or the first feature will be disabled.
+The taskbar must be set on the top (or left) of the screen, or the first feature will be disabled.

 ## Settings